Table of Contents

 The other one is a bit more common.
 By continually hunting the same species over and over, you eventually scare them into a state of paranoia.
 At that point, they are sure that they must hide in order to not got extinct.
 How many times you must hunt them before they reach this point is not constant- it varies from around 3 to 10 successful hunts.

-When a dinosaur is skinned, they will always drop 3-5 Dinosaur bones, a Dinosaur hide (or Damaged dinosaur hide), some Dinosaur scales, at least one hunter mark, and 1-2 pieces of their meat in its raw form.
+When a dinosaur is skinned, they will always drop 3-5 Dinosaur bones, a Dinosaur hide (or Damaged dinosaur hide), some Dinosaur scales, and 1-2 pieces of their meat in its raw form.

 Successfully killing and skinning a dinosaur also awards hunter marks, a currency unique to Irwinsson's hunter mark shop in the Anachronia Base Camp.
-All dinosaur kills earn at least one hunter mark, but most of them have to potential to earn more.
+All dinosaur kills earn 1 hunter mark.

 In addition to these guaranteed drops, each dinosaur has a number of unique drops and some items they all have a chance of dropping.
 The drops unique to this Hunter/Slayer training method are shown in the table below.